drfrostongithub/save-the-icecaps/INSTRUCTIONS.md

 We don't expect your code to be perfect, and we don't want you to goldplate a quick test project.
 As such, don't worry too much about:

+- Component libraries: we prefer familiarity with native HTML and Javascript APIs/components/functionality, such as native form inputs; if you do pull in more packages, make sure you have a good reason for it!
 - Styling/visuals: just go for the bare basic requirements (feel free to use a CSS framework if you'd like).
 - Excessive abstraction: this is a one-off project, so abstract as much as makes sense to you, but don't over-engineer it; readability is paramount!
 - Backend/implementation: just build the web form; **the "submit" button doesn't need to do anything**.